hodanesthtmcvns-stack/jk/docs/PIM3-Calculator-Help.md

 - Model applies **only at ICU admission**
 - Do NOT use for:
   - Daily reassessment
-  - Treatment decisions in isolation
+  - Treatment decisions for individual patients

----

-## 🧠 Best Practice

-Use alongside:
-- Clinical judgment
-- Hemodynamic assessment
-- Organ dysfunction scores (SOFA/APACHE)

 ---